 Why do labor costs affect construction costs?

 Skilled labor is in high demand in Texas, especially in Austin and Dallas.
-Labor shortages or specialized trades (plumbers, electricians, HVAC) can drive up hourly rates and increase the overall per-square-foot cost.
+Labor shortages or specialized trades can drive up hourly rates and increase the overall per-square-foot cost.

 Do material prices impact per-square-foot estimates?